Former teacher sues the Allentown School District

 Moorehead used to teach social studies at Raub Middle School in the Allentown School District.

-Moorehead and his Attorney assure us, it was only to listen to speeches, claiming the Board punished him for his conservative political views.
+Moorehead and his attorney told 69 News it was only to listen to speeches, claiming the board punished him for his conservative political views.

 "All these things that I never thought would be taken from me, have been taken from me," said Moorehead.

-Attorney John Freund, former Allentown school district solicitor, is continuing to represent them in this case.
+Attorney John Freund, former Allentown school district solicitor, is continuing to represent the district in this case.

-He tells us the district has not been served with a complaint, nor have any of the individuals that are named.
+He said the district has not been served with a complaint, nor have any of the individuals that are named.

 Freund also says Moorehead was offered a return to teaching, but he declined.